gbv/beaconspec/beacon.md

      admin@example.com

-	 Bea Beacon <bea@example.org>
+	 Bea BEACON <bea@example.org>

 The contact meta field is mapped to the `foaf:mbox` and to the `foaf:name` RDF properties.
-The domain of the the contact meta field is the Beacon dump.
+The domain of the the contact meta field is the BEACON dump.
 The sample field values can be mapped to:

      :dump dcterms:creator [